 With mental health becoming an increasing issue in our society, Lifeline Gippsland’s Mental Health First Aid (MHFA) training can benefit anyone.
-Many people in our community don’t know how to help a friend, family member or work colleague with a mental health disorder or someone at risk of developing depression.
+Many people in our community don’t know how to help a friend, family member or work colleague with mental health ill health or someone who is struggling with their mental health.

 The course is 12 hours in duration, or four modules of three hours.